134 Comments

 More important, and much less conspiratorial, is the simple irrefutable fact that Europe, and Germany especially, were not going to be buying Russian energy for the remainder of our lives.
 It’s over.
 FSRU anybody.

-The nukes (power plants) my yet have a future too, as per slightly more fact filled Doomberg essays.
+The nukes (power plants) my yet have a future too, as per much more fact filled Doomberg essays.

 Russia had plenty to gain by blowing up their own pipe.
 Let’s see what Putin does “in retaliation”.
 Of course, we’d rather not, but here we are.